This post will help you plan your visit to the Audubon Zoo.

 Depending on when you visit, you might be able to see the Sea Lions performing a variety of tricks for their trainers.

 This exhibit includes an underwater viewing area so visitors can see them swimming around.

 Located in the African Savanna exhibit, the Watoto Walk is designed to resemble a Masai village from the plains of Kenya.

 While walking through this area, you'll have the opportunity to interact with free-roaming goats and sheep.

 World of Primates

-Monkeys, Gorillas and Lemurs – oh my!
+Monkeys, Gorillas, and Lemurs – oh my!
 As you can probably tell, this exhibit includes a variety of different primates from around the world.

-This exhibit is a wonderful opportunity to see a rare and beautiful bird which has unfortunately become an endangered species.
+This exhibit is a wonderful opportunity to see a rare and beautiful bird that has unfortunately become an endangered species.

 For more information about feeding schedules and other activities, make sure to take a look at the Audubon Zoo Scoop.